DNguyen0707/Python_Andon_System/README.md

 Andon system for Qualitel using python and UDP Client-Server for machinery status.

 ## Connection
 Copy `mainAndon.py` into a Raspberry Pi and run it.
-Make sure that the Pi is connected to the local network.
+Make sure that the Pi is connected to the local network and changed the IP address accordingly in the script.

 Run `AsyncServerMain.py` on a host computer to check the status of all the Pi's.